Travel: Stag Lord's Fort

 Search the Stag Lord's Estate

-Unfortunately, you’re not quite done yet.
-After distributing the booty, head into the Stag Lord’s estate and put on your trap-finding goggles, as there’s plenty of them about.
+Unfortunately, you're not quite done yet.
+After distributing the booty, head into the Stag Lord's estate and put on your trap-finding goggles, as there's plenty of them about.
 It takes a stable genius to lay booby traps all over their house.
-In the room to the southeast you’ll find a trap stretching across the room [Perception 20] [Trickery 20], and another one on a hide rug [Perception 19] [Trickery 19] - not the rectangular carpet.
-Disarm them, then loot a chest [Trickery 23] near a bed to score 500 GP, and another container [Trickery 14] along the wall to the northeast.
+In the room to the southeast you'll find a trap stretching across the room [Perception 20] [Trickery 20], and another one on a hide rug [Perception 19] [Trickery 19] - not the rectangular carpet.
+Disarm them, then loot a chest [Trickery 23] near a bed to score a Punching Dagger +1 and a suit of Padded Armor +1, then loot a small chest behind a chair [Trickery 14], a makeshift desk along the wall, and a bookshelf obscured by the forground to get various bits of low-quality treasure.
+You can also score a Light Hammer +1 off the makeshift desk.

 Return to the antechamber and from there head into a small room to the northeast, where you can spot [Perception 15] a chest [Trickery 15] which contains a variety of trinkets you can sell.